chgzm/fsize/README.md

+# fsrank
-# fsrank - show the file size ranking of specified directory with colors and details.
+- Show the file size ranking of specified directory with colors and details.
   - Show the list of large files in the specified directory with details, such as modified time, accessed time, file description.
   - Files are sorted by file size in descending order.

 ## Features
 - File paths are colored in accordance with LS_COLORS.